nmielnik/notes/cryptos/blockchain-intro-2019-09-19/README.md

 * Kind of like a Linked List, or commits in a github repo

-# What is Bitcoin Consensus?
+# What is Consensus in Bitcoin?
-* Balances of Wallets
+* The Bitcoin Ledger is the consensus
-* Valid Transactions Transactions
+* Valid Transactions -> Balances of Wallets
 * Any Change Invalidates It
 * Transactions are Publicly Confirmed and Enforced